-Just saw a new video this weekend that speaks profoundly to
+I recently saw a video (I’ll give you the link below) that speaks profoundly to

-The video is part of an educational series leading up to a
+The video was part of an educational series leading up to a virtual “summit”

 Whether the idea that your health and your life may be being

 run by subconscious programs you’re generally not aware of is

 a new one for you, or you have long experience with this idea,

 Dr. Lipton’s particular discussion, insights, and analogies create

 particularly powerful connections that will get your mind going

 and potentially open new doors of possibility for you.

 Because the video is so provocative, I’m going to briefly list